h2non/node-authrc/README.md

 ## About

-authrc is a standard configuration file that provides a centralized authentication credentials storage for network-based services and resources
+`.authrc` aims to be a standard community well supported which provides a generic and centralized configuration file for authentication credentials management and storage that can be used by applications or services for network-based resources

 For more defails, see the current [specification page](http://github.com/adesisnetlife/authrc)

-Spec version supported: `0.1`
+Version implemente: `0.1-beta`

 ## Getting Started